Doubling property for biLipschitz homogeneous geodesic surfaces: Preliminaries

+From now on, $(X,d)$ will be a {\it biLipschitz homogeneous geodesic surface} as in the assumptions of Theorem \ref{teorema1}, i.e., a geodesic metric space that is topologically equivalent to a surface and is locally biLipschitz homogeneous.

+The plan for proving Theorem \ref{teorema1} has been sketched in the introduction.
+We now proceed in showing the details.
+By Lemma \ref{unifhomog}, and since $X$ is a surface, we have that $X$ is locally isometric to a compact neighborhood $U$ of the origin $O$ in the plane $\R^2$ equipped with a geodesic distance such that, for some $L>1$, the action of the $L$-\bilip maps on $U$ is transitive.

+We proceed now with the proof that in $U$ there are triangles that are sufficiently fat, i.e., not thin in the sense of Gromov.

+\begin{proposition} Let $U$ be a neighborhood of a point $O$ in a geodesic surface $(X,d)$.
+Assume that $L$-BiLip$(U;X)$ is transitive on $U$.
+Then there exist positive constants $M$ and $\rho$ such that for any $r<\rho$ there exists an $r/M$-fat triangle in $B(O,r)$. \end{proposition}

-The following generalization of Cartan-Hadamard theorem will be our local-to-global argument: if small balls are $\delta$-hyperbolic then the space is $\delta'$-hyperbolic. \begin{theorem}[{Cf. \cite{Gromov-hypgps}, \cite[Theorem 8.1.2]{Bowditch-notes}}] There are constants $d_0$, $C_1$, $C_2$, and $C_3$ with the following property.
+The argument for the above proposition will be by contradiction and will be based on Gromov's generalization of Cartan-Hadamard Theorem.
+This result states a local-to-global phenomenon: if small balls are $\delta$-hyperbolic then the space is $\delta'$-hyperbolic.
+The general version of the theorem is the following. \begin{theorem}[{Cf. \cite{Gromov-hypgps}, \cite[Theorem 8.1.2]{Bowditch-notes}}] There are constants $d_0$, $C_1$, $C_2$, and $C_3$ with the following property.
 Let $X$ be a metric space of bounded geometry.
-Assume that for some $\de$, and $d\geq \max(C_1\de,d_0)$, every ball of radius $C_2d$ in $X$ is $\de$-hyperbolic, and $\rips_d(X)$ is $1$-connected.
-Then $X$ is $C_3d$-hyperbolic. \end{theorem} What we need is the following: \begin{corollary} There are constants $C$, $C'$ such that if $Z$ is a simply-connected geodesic metric space, and for some $R$, every ball of radius $< CR$ is $R$-hyperbolic, then $Z$ is $C'R$-hyperbolic. \end{corollary}
+Assume that for some $\de$, and $d\geq \max(C_1\de,d_0)$, every ball of radius $C_2d$ in $X$ is $\de$-hyperbolic, and the $d$-Rips complex\footnote{The $d$-{\em Rips complex} $\rips_d(Z)$ of a metric space $Z$ is defined to be the simplicial complex whose vertex set is $Z$, where distinct points $x_0,...,x_n\in Z$ span an $n$-simplex in $\rips_d(Z)$ if and only if $d(x_i,x_j)\le d$ for all $0\le i,j\le n$. } $\rips_d(X)$ is $1$-connected.
+Then $X$ is $C_3d$-hyperbolic. \end{theorem} For an exposition of the above theorem, together with the cited definitions, refer to the appendix by M. Kapovich and B. Kleiner in \cite{OOS}.
+What we need is the following immediate consequence of Theorem \ref{CHT}. \begin{corollary} There are constants $C$ and $C'$ with the following property.
+If $X$ is a simply-connected geodesic metric space such that, for some $R>0$, every ball of radius $ CR$ is $R$-hyperbolic, then the space $X$ is $C'R$-hyperbolic. \end{corollary}